-In This 2019 Business Advice Round-Up, I’ll give 58 takeaways from the 25 books on business.
+In this 2020 business advice round-up, I’ll give 58 takeaways from 25 books on business.
 Having the right knowledge can be critical to success.

 Who’s This Post For?

 •Small, medium, and large sized business owners.

 •Employees who want to learn more about business techniques and strategies.

 •Managers that want to work on their leadership skills

 Enjoy the videos?
 Click here to subscribe to my channel and never miss an update.

 59 Business Tips, Advice, and Strategies from 25 Business Books